The Many Faces of Go, version 12

 from 2 kyu to 18 kyu, so players of any level can have a challenging game.

-Windows NT, XP, 2000, Vista (32 or 64 bit), or Windows 7 (32 or 64 bit).
-256 MB or more main memory.
+Windows NT, XP, 2000, Vista, Windows 7, Windows 8, or Windows 10.
+32 or 64 bit Windows.
+512 MB or more main memory.

 In 2006 and 2007 a new breakthrough algorithm for computer go (Monte Carlo Tree Search),